JohnOyekanmi/device_utils/example/README.md

-# device_utils_example
+# device_apps_example

-Demonstrates how to use the device_utils plugin.
+Demonstrates how to use the device_apps plugin.

 ## Getting Started